-Chrissy Teigen's Response To Bill O'Reilly's 'Jesus Christ Superstar' Tweet Is Hilarious
+Chrissy Teigen Trolled Bill O'Reilly's 'Jesus Christ Superstar' Tweet & It's Hilarious

 If you missed the broadcast of Jesus Christ Superstar Live on Sunday, April 1, oh my, did you miss quite the damn show.
 As a theater kid, I can't imagine a live musical being done any better, and it deserves all the Emmys.
 John Legend also put anyone who doubted his casting to rest with his incredible performance, and Chrissy Teigen was there in Brooklyn at the live performance to support him.
 She was live-tweeting the whole thing, naturally, and one of her funniest tweets was a reaction to Bill O'Reilly.
 Chrissy Teigen's response to Bill O'Reilly's Jesus Christ Superstar tweet is a lesson in expert-level trolling.